Countdown supermarket introduces age requirement for buying energy drinks

 In 2013, a New Zealand mother of eight died after drinking too much Coke.
 A coroner found Natasha Harris - who drank up to 10 litres of Coke each day - died from a cardiac arrest due to high levels of caffeine.
 She was 30.

-A spokesperson for Consumer NZ told the Herald the decision was a good move.
+Consumer NZ head of research, Jessica Wilson, told the Herald the decision was a good move.

 "Energy drinks are heavily marketed.
 But they contain caffeine and are often packed with sugar, and they're not a product you want your kids consuming.